-These advice are not complicated but require a great deal of effort to be implemented.
+These advice on adapting examinations are not complicated but require some effort to be implemented.
 But please consider that the more time you spend on adapting your examination formats and exams, the more they can fulfil legal certainty, and the study situation for your students improves.

-As a lecturer you should be able to motivate your choice of examination format in relation to the expected learning outcomes of the course and the restrictions at Umeå University due to COVID-19.
+As a lecturer you should be able to motivate your choice of examination format in relation to the expected learning outcomes of the course and valid COVID measures at Umeå University.

 The recommendations may be changed if new national or local guidelines are introduced.